Kowshalya-Eswar/agrofarm/README.md

 Razorpay: Integrated payment gateway to process payments when users proceed to checkout.

-node-cron: For scheduling recurring tasks like the stock and order cleanup.
+node-cron: For scheduling recurring tasks like the stock update.

 ⚙️ Setup Instructions
 Prerequisites